agent-indigo/btre-web/README.md

 - Added a favicon

-- Added a local settings template
+- Set up dotenv and added a template

-- Added a local setting to enable/disable sending emails
+- Added a setting to enable/disable sending emails

 - Other minor modifications